 For the mesh-based contact point generation the positions and normals are defined directly from mesh features such as vertices (V), edges (E) or faces (F) of the mesh surfaces.
-For instance, $\mathbf{p}A$ and $\mathbf{p}A$ can be computed as intersection points of mesh features, or from closest points between mesh features.
+For instance, $\mathbf{p}A$ and $\mathbf{p}B$ can be computed as intersection points of mesh features, or from closest points between mesh features.
 As we saw with box-box collisions, normals can be computed from a face normal or as a cross product of two edge vectors.
 Hence, the types of mesh features are often associated with the contact point and used to classify the type of the contact point.
-For instance, one may write a contact as (V, F) or (E, E) to identify a vertex-face generated contact point, respectively.
+For instance, one may write a contact as (V, F) or (E, E) to identify a vertex-face generated contact point or edge-edge generated contact point, respectively.